 In a related development, a Yangon resident has filed a defamation lawsuit against the chief editor of the independent online news service Myanmar Now, a lawyer representing the journalist told RFA on Monday.

-Thet Myo Oo filed the lawsuit against Swe Win at Kyauktada Township court under Section 295(a) of Myanmar’s Penal Code, said Khin Maung Myint, Swe Win’s lawyer.
+Thet Myo Oo filed the lawsuit against Swe Win at Kyauktada Township court under Article 295(a) of Myanmar’s Penal Code, said Khin Maung Myint, Swe Win’s lawyer.

 The court has referred the case to the township police station to investigate, Khin Maung Myint said.

 Swe Win faces a maximum of three years in prison if convicted.

 In a Feb.
 28 Facebook post, Swe Win criticized Wirathu for praising the brutal murder of Ko Ni, a prominent Muslim lawyer and critic of Myanmar’s powerful military, accusing him of committing “a major violation of parajika [the Buddhist monastic code].”

 Wirathu demanded an apology from Swe Win within seven days, and Kyaw Myo Shwe, a Ma Ba Tha member and follower of Wirathu, filed a lawsuit under Section 66(d) of the Telecommunications Law, accusing him of defaming the monk.

 Section 66(d) prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.